-Protest action of all kinds has been muted, first by an environment of shock and mourning, next by the rising tide of nationalism multiplied by the mass media organs, and then by the passage of legislation curtailing civil liberties in the name of the 'War on Terrorism'.
+Protest action of all kinds has been muted, first by an environment of shock and mourning, next by the rising tide of nationalism multiplied by the mass media organs, and then by the passage of legislation curtailing civil liberties in the name of the 'War on Terrorism'.1

-While it is true that contestation and protest after 9/11 felt much more dangerous than before - it did not stop Electronic Disturbance Theater (EDT) and many others from staging or participating in mass non-violent virtual sit-ins.
-In fact the theory and practice of ECD post 9/11 has now become a part of the basic repertoire of possible activist gestures around the world and part of university research, training and implementation at CALIT2, at University of California San Diego, from which Electronic Disturbance Theater is now based.
-EDT's institutional interpellation has allowed the practice of ECD to continue routing around post-9/11 Patriot Act's attempt to place ECD under the umbrella of 'cyberterrorrism' and once more to re-anchor the gesture as an act of radical poetics, of 'utopian performativity'.
-This utopian performativity carries the shapes of past historical embodiments and discursive conventions of civil disobedience (CD) as a practice, while at the same time, creating a 'gestic insistence', in a Brechtian sense, that provokes a constant re-consideration of the perfomativity of ECD in the 'no-place' and the 'every-place' of post-contemporary digital environments.
+While it is true that contestation and protest after 9/11 felt much more dangerous than before, it did not stop Electronic Disturbance Theater (EDT) and many others from staging or participating in mass nonviolent virtual sit-ins.
+In fact the theory and practice of ECD (Electronic Civil Disobedience) post-9/11 has now become part of the basic repertoire of possible activist gestures around the world and part of university research, training and implementation at Calit2,2 at the University of California, San Diego, where Electronic Disturbance Theater is now based.
+EDT's institutional interpellation has allowed the practice of ECD to continue routing around the post-9/11 Patriot Act's attempt to place ECD under the umbrella of 'cyberterrorism' and once more to re-anchor the gesture as an act of radical poetics, of 'utopian performativity'.3 This utopian performativity carries the shapes of past historical embodiments and discursive conventions of civil disobedience (CD) as a practice, while at the same time creating a 'gestic insistence', in a Brechtian sense, that provokes a constant re-consideration of the perforativity of ECD in the 'no-place' and the 'every-place' of post-contemporary digital environments.
 This gap between the shores of CD and seas of ECD has opened a series of re-mappings of the material relations between both event zones, which in the end are embedded within each other.
-Both CD and ECD meet at the contact point of the mass body of the multitude moving back and forth between 'Being-there' and 'being-digitally-there'.
+Both CD and ECD meet at the contact point of the mass body of the multitude moving back and forth between 'being-there' and 'beingdigitally-there'.